nhannam/shower-controller-documentation/README.md

 I would also like to give credit to [python-miramode](https://github.com/alexpilotti/python-miramode) which inspired me to buy a bluetooth sniffer and start investigations back in 2022 (I had to shelve investigations for a couple of years).

+NOTE: The device advertising data includes the following Name in the format "Mira <N86Sd>: <nickname>" where N86Sd is some kind of product identifier, and nickname is as described below.
+'ManufacturerData' which includes the first 6 bytes of the device serial number (in reverse byte order)

 ## Device Information Service
 The standard device information service can be queried for information below using either 16 bit or 128 bit UUIDs.